neondatabase/website/next/content/docs/guides/stepzen.md

 ## Connect StepZen to Neon

-To generate a GraphQL schema for the data in the Neon database, you need to connect StepZen to the Neon database.
+To generate a GraphQL schema for the data in your Neon database, you need to connect StepZen to Neon.
 This can be done manually or by using the StepZen CLI.

-The StepZen CLI can be installed with `npm` (or Yarn), and you need to install it globally:
+The StepZen CLI can be installed with `npm` (or Yarn), and it must be installed globally:

 ```bash
 npm install -g stepzen
 ```

 After you install the CLI, create a StepZen account.
-You can do this by opening the website [https://stepzen.com/](https://stepzen.com) and clicking the **Start for Free** button in the top right corner.
+You can do this by navigating to [https://stepzen.com/](https://stepzen.com) and clicking the **Start for Free** button.

 To link your StepZen account to the CLI, log in using the following command: